-MANAGEMENT PROXY CIRCULAR AND PROXY STATEMENT April 30, 2021
+MANAGEMENT PROXY CIRCULAR AND PROXY STATEMENT

+April 28, 2023

-2021 ANNUAL MEETING OF SHAREHOLDERS TO BE HELD ON JUNE 14, 2021
+2023 ANNUAL MEETING OF SHAREHOLDERS TO BE HELD ON JUNE 7, 2023

-This Management Proxy Circular and Proxy Statement ("Proxy Statement") contains information about the 2021 Annual Meeting of Shareholders of Milestone Pharmaceuticals Inc., a corporation existing under the laws of the province of Québec (the "Company" or "Milestone").
-The meeting will be held on Monday, June 14, 2021, at 11:00 a.m., Eastern Time, (such meeting, and any adjournments or postponements thereof the "Annual Meeting" or the "Meeting"), for the purposes set forth in this Proxy Statement and in the accompanying Notice of Annual Meeting of Shareholders.
-To mitigate risks to health and safety of our shareholders, employees, communities and other stakeholders related to COVID-19, and in order to comply with federal, state and municipal restrictions that are or may be imposed in connection with COVID-19 mitigation efforts, the Meeting will take place via a virtual meeting portal through which you can listen to the Meeting, submit questions and vote online.
-The Meeting can be accessed by visiting https://web.lumiagm.com/295520056, using the password milestone2021.
+This Management Proxy Circular and Proxy Statement ("Proxy Statement") contains information about the 2023 Annual Meeting of Shareholders of Milestone Pharmaceuticals Inc., a corporation existing under the laws of the province of Québec (the "Company" or "Milestone").
+The meeting will be held on Wednesday, June 7, 2023, at 11:00 a.m., Eastern Time, (such meeting, and any adjournments or postponements thereof the "Annual Meeting" or the "Meeting"), for the purposes set forth in this Proxy Statement and in the accompanying Notice of Annual Meeting of Shareholders.
+The Meeting will take place via a virtual meeting portal through which you can listen to the Meeting, submit questions and vote online.
+The Meeting can be accessed by visiting https://meetnow.global/MVQUQR2.
 You will not be able to attend the Meeting in person.

 In this document, the words "Milestone," "we," "our," "ours" and "us" refer only to Milestone Pharmaceuticals Inc. and not to any other person or entity.
 References to "US\$" or "\$" are to United States dollars.
-Unless otherwise indicated, the statistical and financial data contained in this Proxy Statement are as of April 23, 2021.
+Unless otherwise indicated, the statistical and financial data contained in this Proxy Statement are as of April 21, 2023.